 - Right-click in the Content Browser.

-- Double-click on the newly-created asset.
+- Double-click on the newly-created asset to open it.

 At first Unreal’s UMG system can be a bit daunting.
 There are a large number of widgets, a large number of options on each one, and learning how they all affect each other is quite a steep learning curve.
 But don’t panic, this stuff will make sense the more you use it.
 I promise :)